 Should You Switch To Thicker Oil If Your Car Is Consuming Oil

-The important thing here is understanding that you shouldn’t proactively switch to a thicker grade oil without any signs that your engine is old, worn and burning oil.
-Bumping up an oil grade should be thought of as a last-ditch effort of prolonging the life of an engine that’s clearly on its way out.
+The important thing here is understanding that you shouldn’t proactively switch to a thicker grade oil without any signs that your engine is old, worn, and burning oil.
+Bumping up an oil grade should be thought of as a last-ditch effort to prolong the life of an engine that’s clearly on its way out.

 When Should You Use a High Mileage Oil?

 Once your engine starts to wear and is burning excessive oil or leaking oil, you should switch to high-mileage engine oil.
 The high mileage engine oil has a seal swelling agent which serves the purpose of reconditioning engine seals as they harden over time.

 Over time, the engine seal can harden, shrink, and lose its elasticity.
 The swelling agent in the high-mileage oil is designed to recondition that seal so that less oil makes its way past.
 Now, this doesn’t mean the seal is permanently fixed.